Conal2023/IrishQuiz/README.md

 - Students and Teachers: Educators who want to incorporate a fun and educational quiz about Ireland into their classroom activites, or students who are looking to supplement their education needs.

 - Pubs and Social Gatherings: Friends and groups looking for a fun and engaging activity to do together, especially in a pub or social setting.

+## User Stories:

+- As a user, I want to answer the variety of questions to test my knowledge.

+- As a user, I want to track my progress and see my overall score.

+- As a user, I want to receive real-time feedback on whether my answers are correct or incorrect.